sergio11/tvnexa_androidtv/README.md

 ### Sign Up

-On this screen, you can create your account on TvNexa.
-Registering is quick, easy, and will open up a world of possibilities.
-Ready to get started?
+On this screen, you can create your TVNexa account! 📝 Registering is quick and easy, unlocking a world of entertainment.
+Just fill out your name, email, and create a secure password, and boom – you're in! 🚀

-Simply fill out the required fields, such as your name, email address, and a secure password.
-Make sure to choose a password that's easy to remember but hard to guess to keep your account safe.

-Once you've entered all the necessary information, click "Register," and you're all set!
-You're now part of our community.
-You'll be able to access all the features and exclusive content we offer.

 <p align="center">
   <img width="700px" src="doc/picture_14.png" />